kxz/omnipresence/docs/api.rst

    The following additional properties are derived from the values of one or more basic attributes, and are included for convenience:

-   .. autoattribute:: omnipresence.message.Message.bot
+   .. autoattribute:: bot
-   .. autoattribute:: omnipresence.message.Message.private
+   .. autoattribute:: private

    New message objects can be created using either the standard constructor, or by parsing a raw IRC message string:

-   .. automethod:: omnipresence.message.Message.from_raw
+   .. automethod:: from_raw

    `~.Message` is a `~collections.namedtuple` type, and thus its instances are immutable.